About the General Assembly

 The Protocol and Liaison Service website provides information and forms for registration, accreditation and pass issuance or renewal for Member States.

-In September, every year, the world gathers in New York to tackle humanity's most intractable problems.
+In September, every year, the world gathers at the UN Headquarters in New York.
 Watch history in the making!